Day 1-3: Colombo

 The tour begins with the vibrant city of Colombo including art galleries, posh Cinnamon Gardens and Gangaramaya Temple.
-We have 3 days in Colombo on January tour for a day to attend the festival.
+January tour will attend the grand ancient festival.

 Day 3-4: Anuradhapura - Sigiriya - Polonnaruwa

 Visit the fascinating and beautiful cultural triangle.
 The island's Buddhist influence has produced magnificent architecture as seen in the massive Dagabas, the ornate pleasure gardens and palaces decorated with excellent sculptures.

 One of the most important places of worship is the Sri Maha Bodhi in Anuradhapura.
 Sigiriya, a 5th century massive rock fortress rising 183 meters above the surrounding green scrub jungle, perhaps the most memorable place for visitors to Sri Lanka, was just declared a world heritage site.